L2-Lagrange/Simple-LM1875-sound-system/README.md

 <p align="center">
   <img src="Images/System_Image.png" width="500"><br>
-  <em> Image of prototype </em>
+  <em> LM1875 amplifier system prototype </em>
 </p>

 The system is modular and consists of two main boards.
 One board is a reciever that includes an analog filter for reducing DAC noise, followed by a gain stage and output buffer.
 The other board is an LM1875 power amplifier board with an input buffer, phase splitter, and bridge-tied-load output.
 Each subystem can be built one at a time on breadboard/perfboard and tested before building the next stage.

-Proper heat sinking is important for the power stage.
-I used an [aluminum L bar](https://www.amazon.com/OTTFF-Bracket-Aluminum-Profile-Corner/dp/B0DD3BDWT6/ref=sr_1_13_sspa?crid=NWHNVKTNWDWK&dib=eyJ2IjoiMSJ9.3lqkSy_1tIseBWWlXdlBdSEmRhE-Rx_bb3Os7jGHl061zo6Ga8ugW3anRHhAlIHmEX9L9mXfjqnInrIVF0CHL6XLlJ8O5qnR_Q6PoSIVi2l1GZtheZwjiWftY51wPAiDF5afrFLWItTNZZgt3t-9OmcnLiZ8LC9iwN5BocVDpLeVbqNR0kSKs2d4SOxMVvK_OFKItOmMeJvcVm29MXuqZ8s5Fdgtk36lw4-VXlDhtxwcZhHVL3RORzHaMdX7IZwGdDMlNOx0qafE5TKaUvVn2LjGORAoF8k29z1f6jBQUus.u9ICEjOiQ6GWpiQ1JEwhYfzI56MgqMsP2FVNNBgjboc&dib_tag=se&keywords=aluminum%2Bl%2Bbar&qid=1775218270&s=industrial&sprefix=aluminum%2Bl%2Bb%2Cindustrial%2C161&sr=1-13-spons&sp_csd=d2lkZ2V0TmFtZT1zcF9tdGY&th=1) which gave me space to mount both boards, but you can get by with [significantly smaller heat sinks](https://www.amazon.com/dp/B07B62V4FP?ref=nb_sb_ss_w_as-reorder_k5_1_9&amp=&crid=2OR320LZAT9D7&sprefix=heat%2Bsink&th=1) especially during testing.
-A small amount of thermal paste significantly improves the thermal transfer from the LM1875 chips to the heat sink.
+They can also be used as building blocks for other systems.

 <p align="center">